TrainWeb.org Facebook Page

 Expo/Bundy station.

-On the way to 26th Street/Bergamot station we went by the Expo Line Maintenance facility.
+On the way to 26th Street/Bergamot station, we passed the Expo Line Maintenance facility.

 26th Street/Bergamot station.